Mwesigwa-Guma/KernelSimulation/Readme.md

 ./simulate
 ```

-The simulation demonstrates two processes passing messages to each other.
+The simulation demonstrates two processes displaying their memory.

 ## Running the Tests